Principal agent, or officer in effective control

 - makes any changes among staff or other officers, such as shareholders and directors of a corporation.

-For more information, view our Update details (change of circumstances) - estate agents page.
+For more information, view Update details (change of circumstances) - estate agents.